Our fourth season of lectures began in 2017: here are the details of all the talks and how you can find out more about the speakers.

 Thursday 22nd February 2018

-An Evening with Lindsay Davis
+An Evening with Lindsey Davis

 Adopting a slightly different format, Chair of the branch Katrina Kelly conducted an interview with the bestselling novelist Lindsey Davis in front of 210 members and visitors – it was a whirlwind tour through her career and the fascinating ancient world of her detective protagonist Marcus Didius Falco (and his adopted daughter Flavia Albia) and included a brand new reading!
 Read more with our blog An Excellent Evening with Lindsey Davis and make sure to visit her website (or our second hand bookstall) to read her books.